-- (1) Substrate Elevation and Slope.
-The placement of material on the beach and in the nearshore areas would be accomplished in such a manner as to replicate the existing beach elevation/slope.
-For the Okaloosa Island reach, the plan consists of providing a dune with a crest elevation of 14 feet, NAVD 88, with a crest width of 10 feet with a side-slope of 5 H on 1 V, and a berm with a crest elevation of 5.5 feet, NAVD 88, with a berm crest width of 10 feet with a foreslope of 15 H on 1 V. For the West Destin reach, the plan consists of providing a dune with a crest elevation of 14 feet, NAVD 88, with a crest width of 5 feet with a side-slope of 10 H on 1 V, and a berm with a crest elevation of 5.5 feet, NAVD 88, with a berm crest width of 30 feet with a foreslope of 15 H on 1 V. After placement, the beach fill would be subject to modifying effects of the natural wave climate of the Gulf of Mexico and within six months should reach equilibrium.
-This short-term change in natural elevation and slope would not pose a significant impact to the resources of the area or circulation in the nearshore Gulf of Mexico. - (2) Fill Type.
-The material to be utilized in the CSRM project is predominantly medium sized sand.
+(1) Substrate Elevation and Slope.
+The placement of material on the beach and in the nearshore areas would be accomplished in such a manner as to replicate the existing beach elevation/slope but at a distance seaward of the existing mean high water elevation as specified by the approved preferred plan.
+After placement, the beach fill would be subject to modifying effects of the natural wave climate of the Gulf of Mexico and within six months should reach equilibrium.
+This short-term change in natural elevation and slope would not pose a significant impact to the resources of the area or circulation in the nearshore Gulf of Mexico.

+(2) Fill Type.
+The material to be utilized in the beach renourishment project is predominantly medium sized sand.
 The composite grain size is 0.30 mm, has a visible shell content of around 2 percent and a carbonate content at approximately 5.1%.
 Greater than 72 percent of the material has a Muncell color of 5Y 7/3 or lighter.
 This material is compatible with the sand on the Okaloosa County beaches and nearshore littoral zone.
-Mineral composition and particle size of the substrate would not be significantly altered. - (3) Dredged/Fill Material Movement.
+Mineral composition and particle size of the substrate would not be significantly altered.

+(3) Dredged/Fill Material Movement.
 A portion of the fill material is expected to be transported westward along the shoreface in the littoral drift system.
-This movement would not have any adverse impact on the area as the littoral drift is a natural occurrence and the quantity of material expected to be lost to this system is minimal compared to that which is currently in circulation. - (4) Physical Effects on Benthos.
+This movement would not have any adverse impact on the area as the littoral drift is a natural occurrence and the quantity of material expected to be lost to this system is minimal compared to that which is currently in circulation.

+(4) Physical Effects on Benthos.
 Potential impacts could occur from dredging and placement activities.
-Dredging sediments would cause a direct temporary disruption to the benthic community located in borrow areas and in placement areas.
+Dredging sediments for restoration uses would cause a direct temporary disruption to the benthic community located in borrow areas and in placement areas.
 Both infauna and epifauna invertebrates including mollusks and crustaceans would be impacted resulting from the physical removal of sediment from the borrow areas as well as the physical placement of sediment at the placement areas.
-These communities are well adapted to this type of phenomena and should reestablish within 3 months to 2.5 years after placement.
+These communities are well adapted to this type of phenomena and should reestablish within 6 to 24 months after placement.

-- (5) Other effects.
-Removal of material from the borrow areas would result in temporary, minor impacts to topography at the borrow sites.
-Removal of material would not significantly affect morphology, the movement of sand, or hydrological processes.
-The slopes of the inshore borrow areas would be expected to flatten and backfill with sand and finer-grained material over time. - (6) Actions Taken to Minimize Impacts (Subpart H).
-Since the material to be placed is naturally occurring sand similar to the substrate of the beach site, no further actions are deemed necessary.
+(5) Other effects.
+Removal of material from the borrow areas would result in long-term minor changes in bathymetry at the borrow sites.
+Removal of material would not significantly affect island morphology, the movement of sand, or hydrological processes.
+The slopes of the inshore borrow areas would be expected to flatten and backfill with sand and finer-grained material over time.

+(6) Actions Taken to Minimize Impacts (Subpart H).
+Since the material to be placed is naturally occurring sand similar to the substrate of the beach nourishment site, no further actions are deemed necessary.